Ukrainian Nationals Working in Poland: The Employer Obligation Most Companies Get Wrong

 NFZ coverage activation

-Automatic following ZUS ZUA — requires PESEL
+Automatic following the required ZUS form — requires PESEL

 5–10 working days after ZUS submission